fmcgeough/ex_sleeplock/README.md

 When the maximum number of concurrent processes are running there are no "slots" available.
 If a caller attempts to obtain the lock to execute code the caller is placed in a queue.
-The process execution is suspended until a lock is available.
-If there are multiple processes waiting they are handled in a FIFO (first in first out) manner.
+The execution of that process is suspended until a lock is available.
+Then the process locks and continues its execution.
+This requires no intervention by the app.
+Waiting processes are in a queue.
+They are handled in a FIFO (first in first out) manner.

 ## Configuring Lock Creation on Startup